davosmith/moodle-uploadpdf/README.txt

 * Add a new activity of the type 'Upload PDF' to a course.
 (This may well show up as '[[typeuploadpdf]]' see 'Known Issues', below).

-* Configure all the usual settings (unchanged from 'Advanced Uploading of Files').
+* Configure all the usual settings - you should be aware of the following additions:

+  Coversheet - this is a PDF that will be automatically prepended to the start of any files submitted by your students

+  Template - before submission your students can be (optionally) asked to fill in some text fields, the template is used to add these entries to the coversheet

+  Edit Templates... - see section below

+  All files must be PDFs - set to 'No', if you want to collect in some supporting documents, which could not be marked as PDFs (e.g. a spreadsheet, with formulas you want to check)

-* When a student uploads their files and clicks 'Submit' they will be checked to see if they are all PDFs, before combining them together into a single 'submission.pdf'.
+* When a student uploads their files and clicks 'Submit' they will be checked to see if they are all PDFs (depending on the setting above), before combining them together into a single 'submission.pdf'.

 (Hint: to help students generate PDF files, either use OpenOffice.org
 - http://www.openoffice.org - which has PDF export built in, or